madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 `+` and `-` keys are not working to move USB devices up in the BIOS boot list, as the keyboard lacks a numeric pad.
 To be able to press those, I attached an external keyboard.

-The new BIOS changed the official Lenovo standard logo for no good reason to an amateur-like one - Chinese minds work in ways I cannot understand.
+Latest BIOS changed for no good reason the official Lenovo standard logo to an amateur-like one - Chinese minds work in ways I cannot understand.

 ##Graphics